 - STIPULATED SURRENDER OF LICENSE AND ORDER.
 The Board will offer you the option to surrender your license and “petition for reinstatement” after two years.
 What they do not tell you is that if you voluntarily surrender that license, the Burden of Proof shifts from theirs, to yours if you ever want to get it back.
 In laymen’s terms: It is now YOUR responsibility to prove that you are a good nurse and should be allowed to practice rather than the Boards’ responsibility to prove that you’re not a good a nurse and shouldn’t be allowed to practice.
 It is much more difficult for whoever the Burden of Proof happens to be upon and much more expensive.

 As you can see, there are many steps to this process with each step taking months and the entire process can take years.
 We are here to help you through each step, advise you on all of your options and do all the leg work for you.
-If you have any questions, you can reach us at firstname.lastname@example.org or directly at the Firm at 916-851-1900.
+Even if you are a physician that needs license defense, we can help.
+If you have any questions, you can reach us at email@example.com or directly at the Firm at 916-851-1900.